 OS: watchOS 5 | Compatibility: iOS | Display: 1.65" OLED | Processor: Apple S3 | Band sizes: Varies based on watch size | Onboard storage: 16GB | Battery: 1 to 2 days | Charging method: Wireless | IP rating: Water-resistant to 50m | Connectivity: Wi-Fi, Bluetooth, NFC, LTE

 The Apple Watch 3 was of course the best smartwatch to use with an iPhone... but it's not the best anymore.
-Even though you can now buy the Apple Watch 4, this is still a fantastic smartwatch.
+Even though you can now buy the Apple Watch 4 and 5, this is still a fantastic smartwatch.

 The Series 3 has a bright, high-quality screen, built-in GPS, waterproofing, optical heart rate monitoring and well over a day of battery life, plus all the things that make the Apple Watch 2 great, like a stylish design, water resistance and enough fitness features to cater to most users.